Baltimore

 Manufactured Housing Factory

 Baltimore area (TBC).
-A factory producing manufactured homes — a window into industrial production, housing affordability, and what it means to build progress at scale for ordinary people.
+A factory producing manufactured homes — industrial production, housing affordability, and what it means to build progress at scale for ordinary people.

 Site 2